Who ever said that life was easy? Kicking, screaming, and grumbling, there is a lot of “life is the pits” conversation going on in my house this week.

 In my experience the so called emergency radios fall short of expectation.
 Their solar panels are tiny and the hand cranks are painful to use.
 They are also very subject to failure.
 And, they are expensive for what they are.

 But I should first give you a bit of a background on me.
 I was doing amateur radio when I was a teenager.
 I have had many, too many, radios in my 52 years.
 I have a master of engineering degree, so I can appreciate the internals of a radio.
 And, I will show you the best radio that I have ever encountered for preppers so far.

-That is the Sony Walkman SRF-59 – and it costs about than $40.
+That is the Sony Walkman SRF-59.

 The headset is no good and should be replaced with a good quality one.
 I use a Sony ear buds headset.

 The radio has a very good FM band receiver and the AM one is exceptional for its price.
 It is actually so good that you will find internet DX groups talking about that radio.

 I live in Montreal, Canada and just tonight I was listening to an am station from Kentucky.
 That is a thousand miles away.
 I sometimes hear stations from Florida.
 Some New york City broadcasts are clear every night.

 It does not have NOAA but in my view it is not mandatory for our purpose.
 If a weather condition arises, the commercial stations will consider it a public duty to cover it.
 What really matters to me, as a prepper, is the general news.
 With that radio I get that plus cheap entertainment.

 But that is not the best part.
 That radio works with ONE AA battery and it lasts forever.
 I cannot confirm it but I have heard one hundred hours for one battery.
 My experience so far is consistent with that battery longevity.

 Combined that with a small solar panel that charges 4 AA batteries then you have everything that you really need radio wise.
 You can also use the that charger to charge your cell phone (that is why the 4 batteries).